rails/rails/guides/source/security.md

 The above method can be placed in the `ApplicationController` and will be called when a CSRF token is not present on a non-GET request.

 Note that _cross-site scripting (XSS) vulnerabilities bypass all CSRF protections_.
-XSS gives the attacker access to all elements on a page, so he can read the CSRF security token from a form or directly submit the form.
+XSS gives the attacker access to all elements on a page, so they can read the CSRF security token from a form or directly submit the form.
 Read <a href="#cross-site-scripting-xss">more about XSS</a> later.

 Redirection and Files
 ---------------------